Jonyleo/TEngine/README.md

 ### Program

-The screen should show the gun model tangram with a blue background.
+The screen should show the door model with a blue background.
 You can resize the window without stretching.

 COMMAND LIST:

-L/R arrow keys  | animate the tangram between the 2 configurations Scroll Wheel	| scale tangram (zoom)
+Scroll Wheel	| zoom
-Mouse Left      | manipulate the position of the camera C				| switch between the 2 cameras
+Mouse drag      | rotate the door
+C				| switch between the 2 cameras
 P				| switch between orthographic and perspective projection ESC             | close the application

+S				| Save current game
+1-9				| Load saved game, most recent save is 1, next is 2, etc...

+The game always restarts in the default state, a save file must be explicitly loaded each time the application is reset.